Looking for the best weekend trips from San Francisco? You have so many destinations from which to choose!

-We’ve done dozens of weekend road trips from the SF Bay Area, and we really enjoy them because they offer a great way to explore different parts of the state in small bytes.
+We’ve done dozens of weekend road trips from the SF Bay Area, and we really enjoy them because they offer a great way to explore different parts of the state (and beyond!) in small bytes.
 Plus, they require much less preparation and planning than longer trips!

 Best Weekend Trips from San Francisco